Swimming

 Over the years swimwear has come on leaps and bounds.
 So have policies relating to guidance about what can be worn in pools.
 It’s important that children feel confident and comfortable – but that they are also safe.

-What to wear in the pool
+What clothing to wear in the pool

 There are different styles of swimwear.
 These include: